skaut/skaut-google-drive-gallery/plugin/readme.txt

 == Changelog ==

 = 2.6.0 =
-* Incorporated updates to Google Drive and its API, namely the rebranding of Team cDdrives as Shared drives.
+* Incorporated updates to Google Drive and its API, namely the rebranding of Team Drives as Shared drives.
 * Added support for image captions sourced from the "description" field in Google Drive.
 * Added more quality control with more still to follow.